brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 Discord servers are free spaces that provide text, voice, and video chat features.
 This guide will help you quickly create a a well organized, ready to scale, and invite-only server with a music bot that you can use to add atmosphere to your games.
 By the end, you'll also be familiar with all of the essential features of the app.
 The best part is that you won't have to go reading about anything in depth.

 **Note:** This is a tutorial.
 It does not discuss the features of Discord in depth.
 However, it does touch on a few gotchas so you won't be caught off guard in the middle of a game.
-For a more detailed explanation of what Discord is, click [here](https://discord.com/safety/360044149331-What-is-Discord)

 First, we'll create your server.
 Second, we'll create a new text channel specifically for communicating with your music bot and a new voice channel for private chats with players.
 Then, we'll create some user roles for GMs and Players.
 Once we have those, we'll configure server-wide and channel-specific permissions for those roles.
 That will give your server some structure.
 In the last section, you'll find a recommendation for a dice rolling bot!